custom-components/ble_monitor/info.md

 - Adding device_class Illuminance to illuminance sensors (will change the icon to default Home Asssistant icon)
 - Using default unit of measurements from Home Assistant constants (won't affect users)

-Changes were based on a small part of the changes as proposed in beta 0.7.1 by @MagAlex, further developed by me (@Ernst79).
+Changes were based on a small part of the changes as proposed in beta 0.7.1 by @Magalex2x14, further developed by me (@Ernst79).

 {% endif %}
 {% if installed or pending_update %}